kbroman/blog/content/post/2013-09-25-code-review.md

 Titus is quoted as follows, in reference to another scientist who retracted five papers due to an error in his code:

-<blockquote>"That's the kind of thing that should freak any scientist out....
-We don't have good processes in place to detect that kind of thing in software."</blockquote>
+> "That's the kind of thing that should freak any scientist out....
+We don't have good processes in place to detect that kind of thing in software."

 Roger is quoted at the end, as follows:

-<blockquote>"One worry I have is that, with reviews like this, scientists will be even more discouraged from publishing their code....
-We need to get more code out there, not improve how it looks."</blockquote>
+> "One worry I have is that, with reviews like this, scientists will be even more discouraged from publishing their code....
+We need to get more code out there, not improve how it looks."

 I agree with both of them, but my initial reaction, from the beginning of the piece, was closer to Roger's: We often have a heck of time getting any code out of people; if we are too hard on people regarding the quality of their code, they might become even less willing to share.